tymyrddin/purple/source/docs/asimov/second-foundation.md

 Without them, the encyclopaedia would have survived as a document and failed as a civilisation.

-## What the Second Foundation looks like in security
+## The Second Foundation in security

 The second foundation in security is the organisational and psychological layer, and it is just as easy to overlook as its Asimovian counterpart, for roughly the same reasons.
 Nobody particularly wants to acknowledge